 Historic houses are aplenty: Belvoir Castle, the ancestral home of the Duke of Rutland, is just 7 miles away & rich in secrets.
 The Engine Yard hosts some fine shops and a cafe in the foothills of the Castle.

-National Trust properties nearby include Belton House (18 miles); Woolsthorpe Manor, home of Sir Isaac Newton (16 miles); The Workhouse and the splendid Minster in Southwell (16 miles); and farther afield other noteworthy properties both public and privately owned.
+National Trust properties nearby include Belton House (18 miles); Woolsthorpe Manor, home of Sir Isaac Newton (16 miles); The Workhouse and the splendid Southwell Minster (16 miles); and farther afield other noteworthy properties both public and privately owned.

 For the cyclists and walkers there are many routes, canal paths and trails to explore in the area – on and off road (for mountain bikers who enjoy getting muddy!).
 We are passionate about the outdoors and can help you make the most of your stay; loaning Ordnance Survey Explorer maps and providing suggestions for routes.
 If time permits we can sometimes offer an accompanied run/bike if you prefer a guide.

 The area is a haven for foodies…The market town of Melton Mowbray (11 miles) offers the famous Melton Mowbray Pork Pie, Stilton cheeses and locally brewed ales.
-There are even two creameries in our adjacent villages; Cropwell Bishop and Colston Bassett.
-Stock up in their local shop!
+There are even two creameries in our adjacent villages; Cropwell Bishop and Colston Bassett global suppliers of stilton cheese.
+Stock up in their local shops!

 Fancy a girls weekend away?
 There are 3 spas within short driving distance: Eden Hall (15 minutes drive), Ragdale Hall (20 minutes drive), and the small but individual boutique spa The Little Retreat in Owthorpe, just 8 minutes down the road!